 Out of the $200 million dollars invested into Spotify up until this date, how much has actually been paid through to the artists on the mentioned labels?
 TMV have it on very good authority that artists have received zero, nada, and zilch from these high and extortionate licensing deals undertaken by the labels they are signed to.

-The key issue in TMV’s mind is that whilst artist’s are complaining of only seeing ‘a pocket of change on the floor’ labels have received massive advance payments from Spotify based on the catalogue of music they license from each label.
+The key issue in TMV’s mind is that whilst artist’s are complaining of only seeing ‘metal change on the floor’ labels have received massive advance payments from Spotify based on the catalogue of music they license from each label.
 So please labels explain to TMV and your artist’s why you have not been paying through these advances to your artists.
 You trade on your artist’s art and would not have the ability to secure such high advances without said artists.

-And labels wonder why large artists like Coldplay, The Black Keys et al decide to pull their catalogue from such services?
+And labels wonder why large artist like Coldplay, The Black Keys et al decide to pull their catalogue from such services?
 TMV would hazard a guess that such high level artists will continue to pull their content from Spotify until artists are guaranteed an inclusion payment from advances received by these labels and also a payout once the company goes public for $2 billion or more.
-Without all the artist’s music, labels would not be able to demand such high advances.
+Without all of the artist’s music, labels would not be able to demand such high advances.
 Labels are trading on artists signed to them and then not paying through when it comes to receiving advances based on these artists music.

 Sadly, history has proven time and time again that a majority of labels cannot be trusted to account to their artists in both a transparent and honest manner.
 Subsequently, whilst onerous Spotify and music services like it need to take some responsibility and insist contractually in any new deals that major labels and others outline the base calculation they use to pay the artist signed to them.
-Going further it is important that digital music services have a right of audit of labels they pay hefty advances to.
-This would help to make sure that artists are paid what they are legally owed and prevent any reason for them to leave such services in droves.
+Going further it is important that music services have a right of audit of labels they pay hefty advances to.
+This would help to ensure that artists are paid what they are legally owed and prevent any reason for them to depart such services in droves.

 The added benefit to services such as Spotify is that they would protect themselves from having numerous artists, which could turn into a domino effect leaving their services.
 If such a domino effect were to occur then labels, artists and Spotify including its investors would all lose out.
 With the continued lack of transparency from labels and Spotify, TMV views this as a very real significant risk.
 The fact is everyone needs Spotify and services of its ilk like Pandora, Rhapsody, MOG and Deezer, as without them everyone suffers and there will be no alternatives to curbing piracy.